cjshaw1976/django-pageviewsplus/README.md

 Introduction
 ============
-A very simple middleware based page view counter.
+Pageviews is a very simple middleware based page view counter.
 It's sole purpose is to increment page views.

+PageviewsPlus adds the ability to filter out search engine bots.

 Quickstart